jlengstorf/netlify-plugin-gatsby-cache/README.md

 ### Installing from your project's code

-You can also install this plugin manually using `netlify.toml`.
+You can also install it manually using `netlify.toml`.
 If you want to know more about file-based configuration on Netlify, click [here](https://docs.netlify.com/configure-builds/file-based-configuration/).

 Add the following lines to your project's `netlify.toml` file: